phalcon-orphanage/docs/ru/api/Phalcon_Mvc_Router_Annotations.rst

 public  **setDefaults** (*array* $defaults) inherited from :doc:`Phalcon\\Mvc\\Router <Phalcon_Mvc_Router>`

 Sets an array of default paths.
 If a route is missing a path the router will use the defined here This method must not be used to set a 404 route

 .. code-block:: php

     <?php

-     $router->setDefaults([
+    $router->setDefaults(
+        [
-         'module' => 'common',
+            "module" => "common",
-         'action' => 'index'
+            "action" => "index",
-     ]);
+        ]
+    );